Tradable Assets and Accounts

 • Alerts based on triggers like volume, technical indicators, and bid/ask prices

-• Vertical and horizontal charts with many tools
+• Vertical and horizontal charting with multiple tools

-• Order tickets with four order types (market, limit, stop, and stop limit)
+• Order ticket with four order types (market, limit, stop, and stop limit)

 Website

-TradeUP’s website lets you manage your account easily.
-Click the Web Trading button at the top of the site to access the trading platform.
-During our test, we found it user-friendly with helpful tools, including:
+Next, let’s look at TradeUP’s website.
+It offers several account management features, and the trading platform is accessible by clicking the Web Trading button at the top of the site.
+During our test, we found the website easy to navigate with some helpful tools, including:

-• Practice trading (click the person icon at the bottom of the left menu to create a demo account)
+• Practice trading (click the person icon in the bottom left menu to create a demo account)

-• Economic calendar (click the Discover icon in the left menu)
+• Economic calendar (click the Discover icon in the left-hand menu)

-The charts are more advanced than the mobile app’s, and there’s a price ladder on the right side.
+Charting is more advanced on the website than the mobile app, and it includes a price ladder on the right-hand side.

 Desktop Platform

-TradeUP also has a desktop platform.
-It’s similar to the website but comes with pre-set layouts and right-click trading.
-The demo ticket includes bracket orders, which aren’t available on the live order form.
+TradeUP also has a desktop platform, which is similar to the website version.
+This platform includes pre-installed layouts and right-click trading.
+The demo ticket supports bracket orders, which are not available on the live order form.

 TradeUP Fees

-TradeUP has no account minimums.
-You can open an account with any amount or no deposit at all.
-Once opened, there are no trading minimums or fees for inactivity.
+TradeUP has no minimum deposit requirements.
+You can open an account with any amount, or even no deposit at all.
+Once an account is open, there are no minimums for trading, no inactivity fees, and no other charges.

-TradeUP charges no commissions on stock and option trades.
-Even index options, which usually have fees at other firms, are free at TradeUP.
-Exchange and regulatory fees are passed on to the customer.
+In addition to these impressive benefits, TradeUP does not charge commissions on stock and options trades.
+Even index options, which usually have per-contract fees at other brokers, are free at TradeUP (though exchange and regulatory fees are passed on to customers).

 TradeUP does charge a commission on OTC trades: 0.02¢ per share, with a maximum of 5% of the trade value.